$G$-colorings of posets, coverings and presentations of the fundamental group: Introduction

 In particular there is a direct connection between $G$-colorings of $X$ and equivalence classes of regular coverings of $X$ with deck transformation group isomorphic to $G$.
 In Theorem \ref{main2} we give the explicit construction of the corresponding covering.

-In Section \ref{presentacion} we use the characterization of coverings in terms of colorings to find an alternative description of the fundamental group of posets (and of simplicial complexes).
+In Section \ref{presentacion} we use colorings to find alternative presentations of the fundamental group.
 We exhibit various examples and applications of this new characterization.
-For instance, we deduce the generalization of van Kampen's theorem mentioned above (Theorem \ref{nuestrovk}).
+For instance, we deduce a generalization of van Kampen's theorem (Theorem \ref{nuestrovk}).
 We also characterize, in terms of colorings, the posets with abelian fundamental group.